figtools/figgy.docs/docs/getting-started/install.md

 ```

 You'll want to add the installation directory to your path [permanently](https://codingbee.net/powershell/powershell-make-a-permanent-change-to-the-path-environment-variable):

-> Be sure to use standard x86 Powershell or the Windows Command Prompt.
-The Powershell Integrated Scripting Environment
+!!! note ""
-> experiences issue with receiving Figgy user input.
+    Be sure to use standard x86 Powershell or the Windows Command Prompt.
+The Powershell Integrated Scripting Environment experiences issue with receiving Figgy user input.

 <br/>